melkes/pizza-place/README.md

 ## Setup/Installation Requirements

 * Clone this repo and open index.html

-## Known bugs
-* UI logic is not complete
 * Functionality can be tested in console using TDD tests at bottom of the readme.

 ## Roadmap
 ### Needed improvements:
-* Submit button in html/UI logic in Javascript
 * Better design/styling
-* More complexity, e.g. more options for pizzas.
+* More complexity, e.g. more options for pizzas, maybe preset combinations.
+* Error message if user does not choose a size option.

 ---
 ## License